 U.S. Assistance.
-Actual U.S. assistance to Pakistan in FY2002 was just over \$1 billion, up from less than \$5 million in FY2001 (excluding food aid).
-The Bush Administration requested a total of \$505 million in assistance to Pakistan for FY2003, including supplemental appropriations.
+Actual U.S. assistance to Pakistan in FY2002 was just above \$1 billion, up from \$3.5 million in FY2001 (excluding food aid).
+The Bush Administration originally requested \$305 million in assistance to Pakistan for FY2003, including supplemental appropriations.
 Congress allocated about \$295 million of this in the Consolidated Appropriations Resolution, 2003 (P.L.
 108-7).
-This included security-related assistance in the amount of \$56.5 million and \$188 million in Economic Support Funds (ESF) that Congress authorized Pakistan to use to cancel approximately \$1 billion in concessional debt to the U.S. government.
-(At the end of 2002, Pakistan's international debt was estimated at \$36.3 billion.
-P.L.
-107-57 allowed Pakistan to reschedule \$379 million of its debt to the United States thereby enabling it to cancel its arrearage.)
 In April 2003, President Bush signed into law the Emergency Wartime Supplemental Appropriations Act, 2003 (P.L.
 108-11), allocating \$200 million in additional FY2003 security-related assistance to Pakistan.
-The current Administration request for FY2004 stands at \$395 million, including about \$120 million for security-related programs (see Table 1, below).
-During a June 2003 visit to Washington by President Musharraf, President Bush vowed to work with Congress on establishing a 5-year, \$3 billion aid package for Pakistan.
+The current estimate for FY2004 aid stands at \$385 million (see Table 1, below).
+In June 2003, President Bush vowed to work with Congress on establishing a five-year, \$3 billion aid package for Pakistan.
 Five annual installments of \$600 million each are meant to begin in FY2005 and be evenly split between military and economic aid.
+The aid request for FY2005 is approximately \$700 million.

 In November 2003, Congress approved a presidential request for emergency supplemental funding for FY2004 (P.L.
 108-106).
-The law includes provisions that \$1.15 billion in additional defense spending may be used "for payments to reimburse Pakistan, Jordan, and other key cooperating nations" for their support of U.S. military operations; that extend the President's P.L.
-107-57 waiver authority through FY2004; and that - upon Presidential determination that Pakistan is cooperating with the United States in the global war on terrorism - up to \$200 million in FY2004 Economic Support Funds may be used for the modification of direct loans and guarantees for Pakistan.
+The law provides that \$1.15 billion in additional defense spending may be used for payments to reimburse Pakistan and other cooperating nations for their support of U.S. military operations.
+As much as \$900 million of this amount may go to Pakistan.
+The law also provides that - upon Presidential determination that Pakistan is cooperating with the United States in the global war on terrorism - up to \$200 million in FY2004 Economic Support Funds may be used for the further modification of direct loans and guarantees for Pakistan.
+This could reduce Pakistan's concessional debt to the United States by some \$500 million, leaving a balance of around \$1.3 billion.

 Proliferation-Related Legislation.
-Through a series of legislative measures, Congress incrementally lifted sanctions on Pakistan and India resulting from their nuclear weapons proliferation activities.^{} After the September 2001 terrorist attacks on the United States, and in recognition of Pakistan's cooperation with the U.S.-led coalition being
+Through a series of legislative measures, Congress incrementally lifted sanctions on Pakistan and India resulting from their nuclear weapons proliferation activities.^{} After the September 2001 terrorist attacks on the United

 ^{} The Agricultural Export Relief Act of 1998 (P.L.
 105-194) allowed U.S. wheat sales to Pakistan after July 1998.
 The India-Pakistan Relief Act of 1998 (in P.L.
 105-277) authorized a one-year sanctions waiver exercised by President Clinton in November 1998.
 The Department of Defense Appropriations Act, 2000 (P.L.
 106-79) gave the President permanent authority after October 1999 to waive nuclear-test related sanctions applied against Pakistan and India.
 On October 27, 1999, President Clinton waived economic sanctions on India (Pakistan remained under sanctions as a result of the October 1999 coup).
-The Foreign Operations Export Financing and Related Appropriations Agencies Act, 2001 (P.L.
-106-429; Section 597) provided an exception under which Pakistan could be provided U.S. foreign assistance funding for basic education programs.
-(See also CRS Report RS20995, India and Pakistan: Current U.S. Economic Sanctions.)
+The Foreign Operations Export Financing and Related Appropriations (continued...)

-assembled, policymakers searched for new means of providing assistance to Pakistan.
-President Bush's issuance of a final determination on September 22, 2001 removed remaining sanctions on Pakistan and India resulting from their 1998 nuclear tests, finding that denying export licences and assistance was not in the national security interests of the United States.
+States, policymakers searched for new means of providing assistance to Pakistan.
+President Bush's issuance of a final determination (September 22, 2001) removed remaining sanctions on Pakistan (and India) resulting from the 1998 nuclear tests, finding that denying export licences and assistance was not in the national security interests of the United States.
 Some Members of the 108th Congress have urged reinstatement of proliferation-related sanctions in response to press reports of Pakistani assistance to the North Korean and Iranian nuclear weapons programs, though no country-specific legislation is pending.
+The National Defense Authorization Act, 2004 (P.L.
+108-136) authorizes the President to use Cooperative Threat Reduction funds for projects and activities to address proliferation threats outside the states of the former Soviet Union, potentially including Pakistan and India.
 The Missile Threat Reduction Act of 2003 (H.R.
 1875) would strengthen U.S. missile proliferation laws in ways that could affect Pakistan, among other countries.
-H.R.
-2063 would authorize the use of Cooperative Threat Reduction funds for projects and activities to address proliferation threats outside the states of the former Soviet Union, potentially including Pakistan and India.